TOEIC® Question Structure: Understand and Answer Without Hesitation

 Correct Answer:

-In longer conversations, some questions are paraphrased or implicit.
+In longer conversations, some questions are paraphrased or implied.

 Audio: